 Plants like to be potted up into larger pots as they grow.
-Larger pots allow for more soil to nourish the root systems.
-Plants that have grown in pots for years can become root bound which can lead to a plants’ demise.
-Repotting houseplants in the winter gives the avid gardener a chance to keep their thumbs green instead of frost bitten!
+Larger containers allow for more soil to nourish the root systems.
+Plants that have grown in pots for years can become root bound, which can lead to a plants’ demise.
+Repotting houseplants in the winter gives the avid gardener a chance to keep their thumbs green instead of frostbit!

-A sign that your plant needs repotting is if you see roots on the surface of your pots or roots growing out of the drainage holes at the bottom of your pots.
-Slow growth can also be a sign that your plants have become root bound.
-Check to see if the roots are coiling around the outside of its pot, if they are coiling it is time to re-pot your plant.
+A sign that your plant needs repotting is if you see roots on the surface of your pots.
+Another sign is roots growing out of the drainage holes at the bottom of your containers.
+Slow growth can also be a sign that your plants have become root-bound.
+Check to see if the roots are coiling around the outside of its pot.
+If they are spiraling around the rootball, it is time to re-pot your plant.

-Many indoor plants like to be repotted prior to a new growing season which is another reason to repot now before the spring season.
+Many indoor plants prefer repotting before the new growing season, which is another reason to do it now before the spring season.
 Meadows Farms and the Great Big Greenhouse stock pottery from around the globe.
-We receive early shipments in the winter so selection is at its peak.
+We receive early shipments in the winter, so the selection is at its peak.

-When choosing a pot make sure it is complimentary to the décor in your home and the size is appropriate for your plant.
+When choosing a pot, make sure it is complementary to the décor in your home, and the size is appropriate for your plant.
 Do not oversize pots when repotting.
-A good rule of thumb is to increase the size of the existing pot by two inches.
-If the new pot is too big it can hold extra water and cause rotting of the roots.
-Make sure the pots has drainage holes to allow water to flow through the soil, to protect your carpet or hardwood floors select a saucer to that compliments the new pot.
+A good rule of thumb is to increase the size of the existing container by two inches.
+If the new pot is too big, it can hold extra water and cause rotting of the roots.
+Make sure the containers have drainage holes to allow water to flow through the soil.
+To protect your carpet or hardwood floors, select a saucer that compliments the new pot.

 Use a premium potting soil mix enhanced with fertilizer as the planting medium.
 Espoma Organic’s line of potting soils are excellent products for most indoor plants.